FaridaFatali/PongGame/README.md

 # PongGame
 38. Day - #100DaysOfCode Challenge (Creating Executable 2D Pong Game)

-Executable 2D Pong Game with Java.
+Executable 2D Pong Game in Java.
 To move the 1st player use W and S, for the 2nd player use Up and Down keys

 ##